HOGENT-MLOps/mlops-labs/assignment/01-docker.md

 vagrant up
 ```

-## 1.2 Set up Portainer
+## 1.2 Configure Portainer

 It's possible to manage Docker containers using the command line, but it's sometimes easier to quickly use a graphical user interface.
 For this lab assignment, we'll be using [Portainer](https://www.portainer.io/), a web-based GUI for managing Docker containers.

-Use the [Portainer docs](https://docs.portainer.io/start/install-ce/server/docker/linux) to set up a Portainer instance on the `dockerlab` VM.
-Make sure to use the Community Edition (CE) version.
-Use a `docker-compose.yml` file so it's easier to recreate the Portainer instance if needed.

-> :bulb: If you save files in the folder `/vagrant` on the VM, they will be available on your host system in the `dockerlab` folder.
-So you can be sure that you won't lose any files if you destroy the VM.
+Navigate to <https://192.168.56.20:9443> to access the Portainer dashboard, ignore the warning about HTTPS and create an admin user.
+You can use the default settings for the other options.

 ## 1.3 Create a Docker image for a simple web application